kristian-lange-tw/JATOS_docs_v3/pages/Change-studys-members.md

 ---
 title: Change study's members
-keywords: user, member, email
+keywords: user, member, username, share
 tags:
 summary:
 sidebar: mydoc_sidebar
 permalink: Change-studys-members.html
 folder:
 toc: true
-last_updated: 18 Mar 2018
+last_updated: 16 May 2020
 ---

 Each experimenter with access to the JATOS server (though the GUI) is a JATOS User.
 Users can create, modify and delete the studies they are members of.
 They can also export and delete results.